(605) 758-2325

 • Reasonable Suspicion

-• Urine Drug Collect
+• Drug Collector Training

-Reasonable Suspicion Supervisor Training Reasonable Suspicion on Drug Use and Alcohol Misuse
+Reasonable Suspicion Training* Drug Use*Alcohol Misuse

 Jan Kornmann Training

-Agenda for Reasonable Suspicion Training
+Agenda for Supervisor Reasonable Suspicion Training

 * Objectives of training